-If you’re human, then you’re most definitely familiar with the feelings of fear and doubt that come with trying new and unfamiliar things, putting yourself out there, or taking a risk.
+If you’re human, then you’re most definitely familiar with the feelings of fear and doubt that come with:

 What Happens To Your Body in Moments of Fear and Doubt

 Inside our brains, there’s a tiny, almond-shaped structure near the brainstem called the amygdala.

 It’s very similar to the brain of the reptiles that came before mammals some 200 million years ago.